 In October 2016, the Philadelphia Department of Public Health (PDPH) was awarded funding to improve the continuum of hepatitis C care for people who are living with HIV and also at risk for or living with hepatitis C. Data management and analysis is a key component of this project as it helps quantify the number of people living with HIV and hepatitis C in the Philadelphia region and identifies gaps in hepatitis C services from testing through to treatment.
-This position will be funded through the remaining grant funding period, which ends September 30, 2019.
+This position will be funded through the remaining grant period, which ends September 30, 2019.

 The Data Manager will provide data management and epidemiological support on this project, housed in PDPH’s AIDS Activities Coordinating Office (AACO).
 They will be responsible for data management and analysis of HIV/HCV co-infected case reports and investigations within the 9-county Philadelphia Eligible Metropolitan Area (EMA).
 Data will be used to evaluate and improve the HCV continuum of care for people living with HIV/AIDS (PLWH) receiving care from local Ryan White HIV/AIDS Program supported service providers.
-This position involves close collaboration with Viral Hepatitis Program staff, AACO staff, Epidemiology personnel, and with Ryan White service providers to ensure consistency of reported data.
+This position involves close collaboration with Viral Hepatitis Program staff, AACO staff, Epidemiology personnel, and Ryan White service providers to ensure consistency of reported data.

 Under the supervision of the Viral Hepatitis Program Manager, the HIV/HCV Data Manager will perform the following essential job functions: